 But the main feature of this stunning mansion is Rex Whistler’s colossal Whistler Mural – measuring 58 x 12ft.
 Filled with references to a bygone world of ancient Greece, it is certainly one of the most impressive sights locked within Anglesey.

 But if all that wasn’t quite old enough, then you’ll need to see Barclodiad Y Gawres.

 This is a fascinating Neolithic burial chamber located on the southern tip of Anglesey.
 In 1952, the site was restored to its former glory.
 Visitors are also able to go inside the burial tomb and see the beautiful carvings left from Anglesey’s ancient inhabitants.

 This is a wonderful chance to stroll away from the beaten track and experience the very best of Wales’ Neolithic past.
 Something which will amaze all the family.

 Although featured last on our blog, Penmon Priory is certainly one of our favourite historic attractions in Anglesey.

 The priory has an impressive history that spans over 1000 years, perhaps dating back as early as the 6th century.
 According to local legend, the site was founded by St. Seiriol and prospered for hundreds of years before Viking attacks dominated the coastline.

 If you choose to visit Penmon Priory today, you will have the chance to see some of the oldest high crosses in Medieval Wales.
 There is also a beautiful Holy Well that dates back to 1710 and a dovecot – demonstrating Penmon’s importance as a domestic, as well as religious, site throughout the early modern period.

-So, if all of this sounds appealing, then head down to Penmon Priory for an enchanting day out in Anglesey’s historic past.
+If all of this sounds appealing, head down to Penmon Priory for an enchanting day out in Anglesey’s historic past.
 We cannot recommend it enough.